muchimi/JoystickGremlinEx/docs/actions.md

 - force a button pressed
 - force a button release
 - toggle a button
+- increase and decrease an output vjoy axis using two momentary inputs using a table of values
 - convert an axis value to a button
 - view which buttons are in-use profile wise